danielfdickinson/hugo-dfd-responsive-images/README.md

 ### Responsive Images Partial

 You have access to the ``helpers/responsive-images`` partial in your layouts and shortcodes.
 Not all combinations of parameters make sense.
-(E.g. a caption with image_wrapper other than 'figure' will results in \<figcaption> that is not inside a '\<figure>' element)

 ```html
 {{ partial "helpers/responsive-images" (